 Global Vaccine Safety Initiative

-Hundreds of millions of doses of vaccine are used every year in developing countries.
-However, assessments of regulatory authorities conducted by WHO demonstrate that few of these countries' programmes have the ability to monitor and assure the safe use of vaccines.
+Hundreds of millions of doses of vaccines are used every year in developing countries.
+However, assessments of NRAs conducted by WHO demonstrate that few of these countries' programmes have the ability to monitor and assure the safe use of vaccines.

 By studying the current performance of vaccine pharmacovigilance systems in low- and middle-income countries, and of existing inter-country and global support mechanisms, WHO has developed a Global Vaccine Safety Blueprint Strategy in an inclusive drafting process.